Šluknov: 20th century

-Nazi era

-In 1930, Schluckenau was home to 5,578 inhabitants who were largely ethnic German.
-Prior to the World War II, Schluckenau was a centre in Czechoslovakia for the pro-Nazist Sudeten German Party (SdP) led by Konrad Henlein.
+In 1930, Šluknov was home to 5,578 inhabitants who were largely ethnic German.
+Prior to World War II, Šluknov was a centre in Czechoslovakia for the pro-Nazist Sudeten German Party (SdP) led by Konrad Henlein.
 This was one reason why, in March 1939, Adolf Hitler chose the town as the first stop of the Wehrmacht during the German annexation of Sudetenland.
 The Wehrmacht continued on to occupy Prague and establish the Protectorate of Bohemia and Moravia.